raspiblitz/raspiblitz/README.md

 ## Time Estimate to Setup a RaspiBlitz

 The RaspiBlitz is optimized for being setup during a workshop at a hackday or conference (see [detailed workshop tutorial](WORKSHOP.md)).
-When it comes ready assembled together with a up-to-date synced blockchain it's possible to have it ready in about 2 to 3 hours - most is waiting time.
+When it comes ready assembled together with an up-to-date synced blockchain it's possible to have it ready in about 2 to 3 hours - most is waiting time.

 If you start at home ordering the parts from Amazon (see shopping list below) then it's a weekend project with a lot of download and syncing time where you can do other stuff while checking on the progress from time to time.

 ## Hardware Needed

-All parts together are at around 180-250 USD - based on shops and location.
+All parts together cost around 180-250 USD - based on shops and location.

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

-If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardware set for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)
+If you would like to support the RaspiBlitz project, you can order a Ready-2-Go RaspiBlitz or an all-you-need-hardware set for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)

 Find a list of other shops selling a Ready-2-Go RaspiBlitz in your area on [raspiblitz.org](https://raspiblitz.org/).